Third Year Writing Collaboration with National Trust

 18 December 2018

 Industry connections and real-world experience are an important part of the courses at Falmouth.
-Not least at the School of Writing and Journalism, where, for the third year running students have been working on a publishing project with the National Trust.
+Not least at the School of Communication, where, for the third year running students have been working on a publishing project with the National Trust.